-The Delaware Gambrinus statue is only one of five statues known to exist that were cast from the same J.W.
+The Delaware Gambrinus statue is only one of five sculptures known to exist that were cast in zinc from the same J.W.
 Fiske mold.
-The other four statues are currently on display in Baltimore, MD; Breinigsville, PA; Syracuse, NY; and Toluca, Mexico.
-At present, the more than 60 pieces of the fractured zinc Gambrinus statue are in storage awaiting restoration.
+Four are currently on display in Baltimore, MD; Breinigsville, PA; Syracuse, NY; and Toluca, Mexico.
+At present, more than 60 pieces of the fractured Delaware statue are in storage awaiting restoration.

 Maryland Historical Society Museum (Baltimore, MD)

-Dr. Carol Grissom, Senior Objects Conservator at the Smithsonian Museum Conservation Institute and author of Zinc Sculpture in America, 1850-1950, evaluated the statue’s pieces in August 2014 and confirmed that restoration was possible.
-Two nationally recognized conservation firms provided preliminary estimated quotes of between $60,000 and $100,000 to complete restoration work.
-The final total could be higher, depending on the amount of replication work required and other unforeseen factors.
+In 2014, Dr. Carol Grissom, Senior Objects Conservator at the Smithsonian Museum Conservation Institute and author of Zinc Sculpture in America, 1850-1950, evaluated the Delaware statue’s pieces and confirmed that restoration was possible.
+Two nationally recognized conservation firms provided preliminary estimates of between $60,000 and $100,000 to complete restoration.
+The final cost could be higher, depending on the amount of replication work needed and other unforeseen factors.